deguchihiroyuki/env_aware_egogen/README.md

 ## Citation
 Cite us if you use our model, code or data:
 ```
-@inproceedings{patel25uniegomotion,
+@inproceedings{patel2025uniegomotion,
-  title     = {UniEgoMotion: A Unified Model for Egocentric Motion Reconstruction,
-               Forecasting, and Generation},
+        title={UniEgoMotion: A Unified Model for Egocentric Motion Reconstruction, Forecasting, and Generation},
-  author    = {Patel, Chaitanya and Nakamura, Hiroki and Kyuragi, Yuta and
-               Kozuka, Kazuki and Niebles, Juan Carlos and Adeli, Ehsan},
+        author={Patel, Chaitanya and Nakamura, Hiroki and Kyuragi, Yuta and Kozuka, Kazuki and Niebles, Juan Carlos and Adeli, Ehsan},
-  booktitle = {International Conference on Computer Vision (ICCV)},
+        booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
-  year      = {2025},
+        pages={10318--10329},
+        year={2025}
       }
 ```

 ## Installation